modolabs/Kurogo-iOS-old/README.markdown

 ### Requirements

+Apps built with the Kurogo iOS framework are required to fetch data from a server running Kurogo Mobile Web version 1.3.

-Building the project requires Xcode 4 and iOS SDK 4.2 or above.
+Building the project requires Xcode 4 and above with iOS SDK 4.2 or above.

 ### Checking out source code and dependencies